eugf/raspberry_pi_setup_guide/README.md

 ![Rpi0W-boot](https://user-images.githubusercontent.com/12764347/90416406-68fbf580-e080-11ea-82bf-b96cfc22b95f.png)

+Mac users:
+- Open up TextEdit > Go to the Format option > change it to "Plain Text"
+  - Save the file
+    - Select Unicode-8
+    - Uncheck the .txt option
+  - Make sure the full name is
+    ```
+    ssh
+    ```
+    without any other extension (you might need to right click and view info or detailed properties and uncheck "hide extension" to see this)

+- Open up TextEdit > Go to the Format option > change it to "Plain Text" > copy and paste the text inside the wpa_supplicant.conf file into your blank text file
+  - Change the network SSID (your wifi name) and the network PSK (your wifi password) to match your own home network
+  - Save the file
+    - Select Unicode-8
+    - Uncheck the .txt option
+  - Make sure the full name is
+    ```
+    wpa_supplicant.conf
+    ```
+    without any other extension (you might need to right click and view info or detailed properties and uncheck "hide extension" to see this)

 If you're using a hidden network, an unsecured network, an extremely long  password or want some special configurations, see [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) for more details on how to set that up

+Once you have your 2 files (ssh and wpa_supplicant.conf) move them into your microSD card
+  - These files will disappear once you boot up the Raspberry Pi
+  - If you need to edit them again, you'll need to reverse the procedure and add the ".txt" extension at the end of the file name to view and edit them in a regular text editor

 - Eject
   - Windows users: Right click the USB/attached drive icon in the bottom right of the task bar